Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Spectral Features of Galaxies

-The small values we observe here are unlike those found for the bulk of the general population at $z\sim0$, which show break values of $\sim1-2$ and include effects from both the Balmer and 4000 \AA\ breaks \citep{kauffmann03}.
+The small values we observe here are unlike those found for the bulk of the general population at $z\sim0$, which show indices of $\sim1-2$ and include effects from both the Balmer and 4000 \AA\ breaks \citep{kauffmann03}.
 For those sources, even the youngest galaxies are limited to values of $\sim1$.
-Local analogs, however, typically associated with extremely metal-poor ISM, young stellar ages, and enhanced nebular continuum (all of which are conducive to inverse jumps; \citealt{mingozzi22,inoue11}), show greater consistency with the results shown here (e.g., \citealt{izotov21}).
-At $z>5$, only a handful of sources have been studied with spectroscopic measurements, and these show significant scatter in the reported breaks (e.g., \citealt{looser23}, \citealt{cameron23_nebular}, \citealt{vikaeus24}, Witten et al. in prep.), likely reflective of stochastic star formation histories.
+Local analogs, however, typically associated with extremely metal-poor ISM, young stellar ages, and enhanced nebular continuum (all of which are conducive to Balmer jumps; \citealt{mingozzi22,inoue11}), show greater consistency with the results shown here (e.g., \citealt{izotov21}).
+At $z>5$, only a handful of sources have been studied with spectroscopic measurements, and these show significant scatter in the reported indices (e.g., \citealt{looser23}, \citealt{cameron23_nebular}, \citealt{vikaeus24}, \citealt{witten24}), likely reflective of stochastic star formation histories.

-The trend observed here is reminiscent of the declining UV continuum slopes found in the previous section, and is also matched by decreasing mass-weighted stellar ages inferred from our \texttt{gsf} continuum-fitting.
-Those ages begin at values of $\sim95$ Myrs for our $z\sim5.5$ stack, decrease to $\sim18$ Myrs at $z\sim6.5$, and steady out to ages of $<10$ Myrs at redshifts beyond.
-The breaks and ages are in line with photometric expectations (e.g., \citealt{stefanon23,whitler23b}) and recent spectroscopic measurements of some individual sources \citep{vikaeus24,cameron23_nebular}, which all require young stellar ages, low quantities of metals and dust, and significant contributions from the nebular continuum to explain the observations.
+The trend observed here is reminiscent of the declining UV continuum slopes found in the previous section, and is also matched by decreasing mass-weighted stellar ages inferred from our \texttt{gsf} continuum fitting.
+Those ages begin at values of $\sim95$ Myr for our $z\sim5.5$ stack, decrease to $\sim18$ Myr at $z\sim6.5$, and steady out to ages of $<10$ Myr at redshifts beyond.
+The inferred breaks and ages are in line with photometric expectations (e.g., \citealt{stefanon23,whitler23b}) and recent spectroscopic measurements of some individual sources \citep{vikaeus24,cameron23_nebular}, which all require young stellar ages, low quantities of metals and dust, and significant contributions from the nebular continuum to explain the observations.